-Texas is one of the most economically resilient states in the U.S. It has the second largest economy in the country, a gross state product of $1.887 trillion, second only to California.
-In fact, if the state was a sovereign nation, it would be the 10th largest economy in the world.
+Texas is one of the most economically resilient states in the US.
+It has the second largest economy in the country, with a gross state product of $1.887 trillion, second only to California.
+In fact, if the state were a sovereign nation, it would be the 10th largest economy in the world.

 A major driver of the economy is business, small businesses in particular.
 They make up a huge chunk of all businesses operating in the state.
-Micro-enterprises have managed to permeate through every sector in the Texas economy making them a crucial cog in the wheel that is the larger U.S. economy.
+Microenterprises have managed to permeate every sector in the Texas economy, making them a crucial cog in the wheel that represents the larger US economy.

 Below are some statistics on small businesses from the state of Texas:

-- There are 2.8 million small enterprises, 99.8% of all businesses in the state.
+- There are 2.8 million small businesses, or 99.8% of all businesses in the state.

 - The rate of actualization for new employer businesses is capped at 12%.

-- It takes 3 business days to register an LLC in Texas, however, one can go through the Secretary of State’s office for same-day electronic filing.
-In most states, it usually takes between a week to 10 business days.
+- It takes three business days to register an LLC in Texas.
+However, one can go through the Secretary of State’s office for same-day electronic filing.
+In most states, it usually takes between a week and 10 business days.